 we witness art for art, a million busy years

-of cutting crystals, etching Karlsbad glass of ice;
+of cutting crystals, etching Karlsbad glass on ice;

 unique each flake, divine in symmetry and size.

-We feel a scintillating frozen sprinkle, magic glare
+We feel the twinkling frozen sprinkle, magic glare

 of crackling cold that shines in jewell-studded air